Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Estimating Embedding Dimensions

-Our approach combines the proof of Theorem~\ref{thm:DG24} with a dimension reduction trick based on the invariants of the action of $S_\nrows$ on $\bbR^{\nrows \times \ncolumns}$ (which are just the $\nrows \times \ncolumns$ matrices with constant columns).
-We will use some basic real algebraic terminology such as semi-algebraic sets and semi-algebraic functions.
+Our approach is based on, and improves upon, the proof of Theorem~\ref{thm:DG24} from \cite{Dym2024LowDimensional}.
+At a high level, the proof of Theorem~\ref{thm:DG24} uses dimension bounds and basic algebraic geometry to prove injectivity on the $nd$-dimensional domain $\RR^{n\times d}$, as long as $D\geq 2nd+1$.
+Our improvement is based on the observation that, to prove injectivity on $\RR^{n\times d}$, it is sufficient to prove injectivity on a lower-dimensional set.
+This observation utilizes the invariants of the action of $S_\nrows$ on $\bbR^{\nrows \times \ncolumns}$ (which are precisely the $\nrows \times \ncolumns$ matrices with constant columns).

+For the proof, we will use some basic real algebraic terminology such as semi-algebraic sets and semi-algebraic functions.
 We recall the definition of these in Appendix \ref{app:semialgebraic}.
 We also use the following result from \cite{Dym2024LowDimensional} (cf.~also Amir et al.~\cite[Theorem~A.1 on p.~13]{Amir2023Neural}).

 \begin{theorem}[{Finite witness theorem; reformulation of \cite[Theorem~2.7 on p.~387]{Dym2024LowDimensional}}] Let $s,p$ be natural numbers, and let $\calS$ be a semialgebraic set of dimension $s$, let $f : \calS \times \bbR^p \to \bbR$ be a semialgebraic function and define the set